2023 Best Value Science, Technology & Society Bachelor's Degree Schools

 Out-of-state tuition fees for undergraduate students at SUNY College of Technology at Farmingdale are $18,486 per year.
 While working on their Bachelor's Degree, science, tech and society majors at SUNY College of Technology at Farmingdale accumulate an average of around $19,180 in student debt.

 A rank of #5 on this year’s list means University of Oklahoma Norman Campus is a great value for science, technology and society students working on their bachelor’s degree.
-Located in the medium-sized suburb of Norman, University of Oklahoma is a public college with a fairly large student population.
+Located in the medium-sized suburb of Norman, University of Oklahoma is a public college with a very large student population.

 Full Science, Technology & Society at University of Oklahoma Norman Campus Report